andrasq/node-minisql/README.md

 - improve ci-test coverage (currently ~95% if pointed at a real db, 40% without)
 - automatic reconnect (on timeout and error)
-- abstract Packman packet boundary detection to make more reusable (ie, plug in my.packetLength and my.packetType (Header))
+- reset connection on packet errors
 - postgresql back-end plugin (nb: is big-endian)